Alexander Hernandez (serial killer): Arrest and trial

 On the evening August 24, 2014, Hernandez was taken into custody by a Los Angeles police SWAT team after he barricaded himself in his home for an hour.
 At the residence, they found the pistol-grip shotgun used in the August shootings.
 Hernandez was initially only charged with the August shootings, and wasn't linked to the earlier attacks until 2015.
 Despite being arrested in 2014, his trial did not begin until 2022 because his mental competency was questioned at various points, and his trial had been put on hold for 18 months due to the COVID-19 pandemic.
 Prosecutors originally sought the death penalty against Hernandez, but George Gascón, the district attorney of Los Angeles County, barred prosecutors from seeking capital punishment in 2020.

 On May 25, 2022, Hernandez was sentenced to life imprisonment without parole after being found guilty of five counts of murder, 11 counts of attempted murder, eight counts of shooting at an occupied motor vehicle, three counts of animal cruelty, two counts of possession of a firearm by a felon, and one count of possession of ammunition by a felon and negligent discharge of firearm.
-Hernandez is currently incarcerated in the Calipatria State Prison.
+Hernandez is currently incarcerated in the Correctional Training Facility Soledad.